Volunteer

 • Able to commit to a weekly, assigned shift in animal care or to at least two foster assignments per year.

-• Able to email and use internet well.
+• Able to email and use the internet well.

 • Able to support staff in meeting the center's Mission and Goals.